sezginidil/x_scraper/README.md

 **Parameters:**
 - `driver` (webdriver.Chrome): The Chrome WebDriver instance used to interact with the browser.
 - `username` (str): The username for logging into the web application.
+4-15 characters Letters A-Z Numbers 0-9 Underscore symbol.
 - `password` (str): The password for logging into the web application.
+Min 8 characters.

 **Returns:**
 - `bool`: Returns `True` if the login was successful, `False` otherwise.